doc4d/docs/docs/FormObjects/properties_BackgroundAndBorder.md

 ## Frame Color {#frame-color}

-Defines the color of the border for custom style buttons, check boxes and radio buttons.
+Defines the color of the inner border for custom-styled style buttons, check boxes and radio buttons.

-With [buttons](./button_overview.md), [check boxes)](checkbox_overview.md) and [radio buttons](radio_overview.md), the frame color property is only available when they have the "Custom" style.
-In addition, custom style buttons must have the ["custom" Border Line Style](#border-line-style).
-Otherwise, the property is ignored.
+The inner frame attribute for [buttons](./button_overview.md), [check boxes)](./checkbox_overview.md) and [radio buttons](./radio_overview.md) is available when they have the "Custom" style.
+In addition, custom-styled buttons must have the ["custom" Border Line Style](#border-line-style).
+In other contexts, the property is ignored.

-Note that the border is only be displayed when its [width](#frame-width) is > 0.
+Note that the frame is only displayed when its [width](#frame-width) is > 0.

 #### JSON Grammar